Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-header/README.md

 # @financial-times/anvil-ui-ft-header

-This package provides templates which render variants of the page header and navigation drawer for ft.com.
+This package provides templates which render variants of the FT.com header and navigation.

 ## Getting started

-### Installation

 This package is compatible with Node 8+ and is distributed on npm.